The Catacombs The Merchandise Guide

 AM wrist radio.
 Large white leather strap, with a square white plastic radio and black speaker on the face.
 On one side are three silver metal dials (frequency, volume and on and off).
 On opposite sides are "Space: 1999" stickers (yellow logo on red background).

 The 1976 Vanity Fair catalogue showing the Megaphone and Wrist Radio (note the MASH wrist radio is identical apart from the logo stickers!).
+Another Vanity Fair catalogue shows the 007 and Flash Gordon wrist radios are also identical.

 These "pencil tops" are small rubber ornaments put on the ends of pencils.
 Judging by the R2D2 robot, they are 1977 or later.
-The box art is an adaption of the second (1976) UK annual cover art, featuring a rescue Eagle flying over a nuclear mushroom cloud.
+The box art is an adaptation of the second (1976) UK annual cover art, featuring a rescue Eagle flying over a nuclear mushroom cloud.
 It was probably not licensed.